cdrani/blog/_posts/2017-10-16-semantic-versioning.markdown

 Lastly, the major version is increased if, and only if, a breaking change is introduced, such as changing the APIs.

 ## What Version Should We Start Our Projects Then?
 Hmmm...
 I usually generate my package.json using `npm init -y` to bypass all the initial configurations as I know I'll come back to it later.
 The default version in package.json is `1.0.0` and that's the one I will use as my start-off point.
-However, I have also seen versions starting at `0.0.0` with increasing minor and patch versions `0.15.6`.
+However, I have also seen versions starting at `0.0.0`.
 This means it's up to the project owner/company to decide when/where to introduce new versions depending on their release schedule.

 ## Example Please!
 Of course!
 Let's have a simple one to explain the concepts above.
 You can follow along if you like, but the example should be simple enough just as a visual - in either case you can always refer to the repo [semver-example](https://www.github.com/cdrainxv/semver-example).

 1) Make a directory to place your project in and initial it as a node project.
     > mkdir semver-example && cd semver-example
-    > npm init -y
+    npm init -y

     You should now have a package.json somewhat like this (note: mine has been configured):

     ```
     {
       "name": "semver-example",